LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/02_GoMrFence/02_GoMrFence.md

 ## Functionality overview

-- They're using mysalesman fence estimate tool
+- They're using mysalesman fence estimate tool, seens to be widely used across competitor websites not just DotCom projects